PritK99/data-structures-and-algorithms/README.md

 Thus, the time it will take for the computer to run this code depends on severaal factors such as system architecture, compiler, memory organizations etc. which may vary from computer to computer drastically.
 Thus this is not such an efficient measure of time.

-Hence, we find time complexity such that it tells us how our runtime scales with input size, and not necessarily how long it actually takes in terms of real seconds, minutes, and hours.
+Hence, we find time complexity such that it tells us how our <b>runtime</b> scales with <b>input size</b>, and not necessarily how long it actually takes in terms of real seconds, minutes, and hours.

 ### A few noteworthy points :-
 1) Pointers always take up 8 bytes of space in 64 bit architecture